 Strategies: a.
 Collect and analyze data on reasons for drop out for cases closed in status 30/found eligible no plan developed.

 REPORT ON PROGRESS: DVR contracted with the Center for Workforce Research and Information to conduct a preliminary analysis on early exiters from services.
 That report was released in January 2015 and presented to the SRC at their February meeting.
 The report indicated that clients under the age of 25 were particularly likely to exit services before successful employment.
 In this past year, DVR has undertaken a number of initiatives and provided additional training to staff in the attempt to decrease the number of individuals who do not complete their programs within VR.
-These initiatives, include implementing a Progressive Employment pilot geared to transition age youth in the hopes that youth will stay engaged with the VR process once they graduate from High School.
-In addition DVR has provided additional training to staff to impress upon them the need to move clients into plan earlier, which we believe will have a positive impact by lessening the early exit of individuals from VR.
+These initiatives, include implementing a Progressive Employment pilot geared to transition age youth in the hopes that youth will stay engaged with the VR process once they graduate from High School.****Early data results from the Progressive Employment pilot indicate that youth who participate in Progressive Employment are less likely to exit VR services before successful closure.**** In addition DVR has provided additional training to staff to impress upon them the need to move clients into plan earlier, which **** is having a positive impact by lessening the early exit of individuals from VR****.DVR has implemented quarterly reporting on early exiters which is allowing for follow-up on any emerging issues or trends.**** **** Early exiters totaled 2701 in FFY 17 which was a tremendous decrease from FFY 16 when they numbered 3,686.****

 b.
 Provide staff training on case management techniques that promote engagement.

 REPORT ON PROGRESS: The DVR Director presented a webinar on March 23, 2015 on WIOA and Time to Plan.
 This was then followed up by targeted in–person training to all field office staff during the summer of 2015.
 The training included best practices on time to plan for a variety of client populations as well as technical strategies to improve case management.
 To continue to strengthen employment plan development, casework supervisors regularly review open cases as well as meet with VRCs to provide guidance on appropriate plan development.
-New Counselor Training includes a module on plan development and all VRCs who would like to brush up on their plan development skills are welcome to attend along with new counselors when it is offered during the year.
+New Counselor Training includes a module on plan development and all VRCs who would like to brush up on their plan development skills are welcome to attend along with new counselors when it is offered during the year.**** During FFY 2016 and FFY2017, the DVR Director and Assistant Director conducted two rounds of training on strategies to assist DVR clients to move through the DVR process in a more timely manner. ****

 Objective: To increase the percentage of successful employment closures for individuals who receive services from community rehabilitation providers.